TaskarCenterAtUW/TDEI-IaC/README.md

 `.\.venv\Scripts\python.exe -m pip install --upgrade pip`
 `pip install -r requirements.txt`

+### How to run the code locally
+Instructions are provided in the [Documentaion](Documentation/Instructions.md) in the section _to provision PROD environment_

 ### Directory structure
 1. Each azure cloud component has its own folder under `infra`